bitdocs/bitdocs-code/docs/input.md

 The light/dark mode switch will change in what ways the light sensor releases power.
 On light mode, the sensor will release power as light level goes up, but on dark mode, the sensor will release power as the light level goes down.

-### Other Info

-Some older models may use a screwdriver dial instead of a slide for sensitivity.
-This works the same, however, you'll need to use the purple [screwdriver](/placeholder) to change the sensitivity setting
+**NOTE: Some older models may use a screwdriver dial instead of a slide for sensitivity.
+This works the same, however, you'll need to use the purple [screwdriver](/placeholder) to change the sensitivity setting**

 ## Microphone